metamodal/link-preview/README.md

 # Link Preview

-:warning: **Does not work on browsers!** This package only works in Node.js runtimes.
+:warning: **Does not work in browsers!** This package only works in Node.js runtimes.

 ## How to use